 How KCFA was formed

 Kinloch Castle Friends Association was first established as a membership organisation on 26 July 1996 at Kinloch Castle on Rum in Scotland.
-The founders were Dr. Ewan Macdonald, the original and current Chairman, and George Randall, for many years the Secretary.
-George moved from Cumbria to the United States of America in 2001 but is still an enthusiastic researcher concerning the Castle.
+The founders were Dr, now Professor Ewan Macdonald OBE, the original and current Chairman, and George Randall, for many years the Secretary.
+George moved from Cumbria to the United States of America in 2001 but has recently returned to the UK and is still an enthusiastic researcher concerning the Castle.
+Check out his Blog Art Treasures of Kinloch Castle

 The island of Rum, including the Castle, is administered by Scottish Natural Heritage (SNH).
 However, in 1996 it was obvious that SNH, despite every effort over the years on their part, did not possess the funding to maintain the 100 year old building which was not officially part of their mandate.
 George and Ewan decided that a “Friends” organisation, to work in partnership with SNH, could stimulate interest, help provide funding, and provide a valuable human resource for the future care of the Castle, contents and policies.
 They realised that the educational and research potential at the Castle was an important part of Scotland’s non-natural heritage and should be conserved for casual visitors and serious students alike.
 Thus the Kinloch Castle Friends Association was born.